Mary I: Death

 After Philip's visit in 1557, Mary again thought she was pregnant, with a baby due in March 1558.
 She decreed in her will that her husband would be the regent during their child's minority.
 But no child was born, and Mary was forced to accept that Elizabeth would be her lawful successor.

-Mary was weak and ill from May 1558.
+Mary became weak and ill beginning in May 1558.
 In pain, possibly from ovarian cysts or uterine cancer, she died on 17 November 1558, aged 42, at St James's Palace, during an influenza epidemic that also claimed Archbishop Pole's life later that day.
-She was succeeded by Elizabeth.
-Philip, who was in Brussels, wrote to his sister Joanna: "I felt a reasonable regret for her death."
+She was succeeded by her half-sister Elizabeth I. Philip, who was in Brussels, wrote to his sister Joanna: "I felt a reasonable regret for her death."

 Mary's funeral was held on 13 December.
 Although Mary's will stated that she wished to be buried next to her mother, she was interred in Westminster Abbey on 14 December in a tomb she eventually shared with Elizabeth.
 The inscription on their tomb, affixed there by James I when he succeeded Elizabeth, is Regno consortes et urna, hic obdormimus Elizabetha et Maria sorores, in spe resurrectionis ("Consorts in realm and tomb, we sisters Elizabeth and Mary here lie down to sleep in hope of the resurrection").